All Language Resources is an independent review site. We earn money when you click on some of the links on our site. Learn More

 Let’s examine a few potential snags for Punjabi learners — especially those who are native English speakers.

-If you’d like a deeper dive on this topic, this thesis provides an in-depth understanding of the differences between Punjabi and English grammar.
+If you’d like a deeper dive into this topic, this thesis provides an in-depth understanding of the differences between Punjabi and English grammar.

 Punjabi Scripts